Redouane-HM/Full-Stack-Internship-Home-Assignment/README.md

 - **UploadComponent** provides file upload functionality and triggers the processing of data.
 - **EmployeeTable** displays a paginated list of employees, while **JobSummaryTable** shows the average salary for each job title.
 - create **api/proccessCSV** file that made the request to back-end and set the results to its states
-- implimented validation rules on the file to make sure tat is a csv file
+- implimented validation rules on the file to make sure only csv files are allowed to be sent to back-end

 ## instructions to run the project: